6 minute read.Last Modified 2022-04-07 16:08 EDT

 - Share the clone with the share type or service running on the TrueNAS system.

-- After users have recovered the needed data, delete the clone from Storage.
+- Delete the clone from Storage.

 This approach does not destroy any on-disk data or impact replication.